Disability Support Services

 DSS is the place where the 'operations' side of disability services are managed in New Zealand.
 This includes funding access for our community to disability information and advice - Firstport is a service funded by DSS too!

-How do they provide these services?
+How do DSS provide these services?

 Depending on which region you live in, the way services are provided to you will be a bit different.
 This is for a number of reasons including the government testing different ways of providing services and seeing what works best and why.